vhidvz/abacl/README.md

 ### Usage

-Define your user abilities as a json array, therefore you can store it in your database:
+Define your user abilities as a json array, so you can store it in your database:

 ```ts
 import { AccessAbility } from 'abacl';